Skip to main content

 Why Las Vegas Has More Sewage Backup Calls Than You Would Expect

-Aging sewer infrastructure is a real issue in this market.
-Many neighborhoods built in the 1960s through 1980s have clay and cast iron sewer lines that have cracked, filled with roots, or collapsed over the decades.
+Clark County has significant aging sewer infrastructure concentrated in the older residential corridors.
+Many neighborhoods built in the 1960s through 1980s have clay and cast iron sewer lateral lines connecting properties to the main that have cracked, filled with roots, or collapsed over the decades.
 North Las Vegas, Paradise, and Spring Valley all have documented aging sewer systems that contribute to backup rates.

 Municipal sewer overflows during heavy monsoon events push sewage backward through drain lines into properties on low-lying lots.
 This happens every monsoon season in parts of the valley.
 We get calls the day of and the day after every significant rain event.